Dansoftowner/jSystemThemeDetector/README.md

 ### Windows 10 example
 ![Running the demo app on Windows 10](docs/screenshot/Windows10ThemeDetection.gif)

+# Projects using `jSystemThemeDetector`
+If this library is used by your project, let me know in the `Discussions` and I will mention that in this section.

 # Used libraries

  - [SLF4J](http://www.slf4j.org/) - Simple Logging Facade for Java